 Columbus’s Spanish name was Cristobal Colon, and many of his descendants have carried this name.
-This includes his 17th-generation great-grandson, Cristobal Colon de Carvajal, who served as a vice admiral in the Spanish navy before Basque rebels killed him in Spain in 1986.
+This includes his 17th-generation great-grandson, Cristobal Colon de Carvajal, who served as a vice admiral in the Spanish navy before meeting his demise by the Basque in Spain in 1986.

 Colon's son, also named Cristobal Colon, followed in his father's footsteps by also becoming a vice admiral.
 Among other seaworthy accomplishments, he took command of a rebuilt Santa Maria, which was a ship his ancestor used on his first journey across the Atlantic.see more on Christopher Columbus

 Game of Thrones viewers are familiar with the character of Talisa Maegyr, who has married into the Stark family.
 Oona Chaplin, the granddaughter of silver-screen legend Charlie Chaplin, portrayed Talisa.
 Despite following her grandfather's vocational footsteps, Oona never met him before he died, and describes the legacy as “amazing, but it kind of freaks me out sometimes.”

 Oona’s historical ties to acting don’t end with her vaudevillian grandfather.
 Her parents named her after her grandmother, Oona O'Neill Chaplin, Charlie's fourth wife and the daughter of writer Eugene O’Neill, who won both a Pulitzer and Nobel Prize.
 So she’s not the first member of her family tree to take part in dramatic storytelling.

 More Charlie Chaplin18 Surprising and Revealing Facts About Charlie Chaplin The Best Charlie Chaplin Movies